Ar3q/postman2jmx-accso/README.md

 Fork of [postman2jmx-accso](https://github.com/fredericjacob/postman2jmx-accso), which is fork of original [postman2jmx](https://github.com/Loadium/postman2jmx).

 Just changed some lines in main function for passing path to JSON file with Postman environments when running jar.
-In postman2jmx-accso paths to envs files was hardcoded (from repo's README.md: *Adapted version from the original converter, tailored to Accso's DSO project.*)
+In postman2jmx-accso paths to envs files were hardcoded (from repo's README.md: *Adapted version from the original converter, tailored to Accso's DSO project.*)

 ### Note